 How do WooCommerce abandoned cart emails work?

-I know the prospect of potentially recovering lost sales is exciting, but there are two steps to take before you can retarget your cart abandoners via email.
+There are two steps to take before you can retarget your cart abandoners via email.

 First, you need to integrate your email service provider (ESP) with your WooCommerce store.
 You also need to collect your shoppers’ email addresses with a signup form.